 One unit of motion of the auxiliary axes corresponds to 200 microsteps of the stepper motors.
-So if the stepper driver is set to 4000 microsteps per revolution, each unit of the auxiliary axes is 20 revolutions of the stepper motor.
+So if the stepper driver is set to 4000 microsteps per revolution, each 20 units of the auxiliary axes is one revolution of the stepper motor.

 How to connect

 To connect the encoder and stepper driver to the controller, you will need to remove the top panel of the controller box.
 Locate the controller board inside the box, and notice that there are 8 connectors for 8 stepper drivers on the board and 8.
 The first 5 connectors for stepper drivers and the first 5 connectors for encoders are reserved for the robot control.
 The user can use the last 3 connectors.
 The last 3 joints of the controller (auxiliary axes) are called

 j5, j6, j7 and are specified in the following picture.